NeuroJSON/neuroj/README.md

 is aimed at promoting and curating scalable, searchable, and reusable neuroimaging datasets among the communities.
-The NeuroJSON project adopts [JSON](https://www.json.org/json-en.html) and [binary JSON](https://json.nlohmann.me/features/binary_formats/) formats as the primary underlying data formats to reenforce searchbility and scalability.
+The NeuroJSON project adopts [JSON](https://www.json.org/json-en.html) and [binary JSON](https://json.nlohmann.me/features/binary_formats/) formats as the primary underlying data formats to reinforce searchbility and scalability.
 JSON is an internationally standardized format that is universally supported across wide range of programming environments.
 JSON has a vast toolchain ecosystem that can be readily applied for processing neuroimaging data once converted.
 Specifically, modern document-store and NoSQL databases, such as